 - Dual cupholders

 - Auxiliary power point (in bin)

 - Coin holder slots (in bin)

 - Audio input jack (in bin) (for plugging mp3 player into car stereo)

-- Removeable inserts in rear cupholders for larger cups

 Use only soft cups in the cupholder.
 Hard objects can injure you in a collision.

 AUXILIARY POWER POINT (12VDC)